Post updated on 16 April, 2015

 - Delete the Kindle for PC(Mac) preferences

-- PC: Delete the directory [home folder]\AppData\Local\Amazon (it might be hidden) and [home folder]\My Documents\My Kindle Content
+- PC: Delete the directory [user folder]\AppData\Local\Amazon (it might be hidden) and [user folder]\Documents\My Kindle Content

 - Reinstall Kindle for PC(Mac)